Q: I work a lot, have a family, and other responsibilities. Would I really have time?

 Q: I remembered it being called "First Aid Squad" what changed?

 A: Through advancements in training, technology, and pre-hospital care, we provide much more than first aid.
 The new name, Emergency Medical Services otherwise referred to as EMS more closely describes our duties and responsibilities.

 Q: Are there age or educational requirements?

 A: Sixteen years old is the minimum age to become a cadet (junior member).
 Don’t let their age fool you though.
-We currently have multiple members under the age of eighteen who have successfully completed the NJ State EMT training program and are certified Provisional Emergency Medical Technicians.
-However, because they are under 18 these members are supervised very closely.
+We currently have multiple members under the age of eighteen who have successfully completed the NJ State EMT training program and are certified provisional Emergency Medical Technicians.
+However, because they are under 18, these team members are supervised very closely.
 We have also had many retirees serve.
 There is no age maximum.
-If over the age of 18 we do require a high school diploma or equivalent.
+If over the age of 18, we do require a high school diploma or equivalent.